Minimizing Finite Sums with the Stochastic Average Gradient

 see~\citet{tseng1998incremental}.
 It is common to set all $\beta_k = \beta$ for some constant $\beta$, and in this case we can rewrite the SG with momentum method as

 We can re-write the SAG updates~\eqref{eq:SAG} in a similar form as

-where the selection function $S(j,i_{1:k})$ is equal to $1/n$ if $j$ corresponds to the last iteration where $j=i_k$ and is set to $0$ otherwise.
+where the selection function $S(j,i_{1:k})$ is equal to $1/n$ if $j$ is the maximum iteration number where example $i_j$ was selected and is set to $0$ otherwise.
 Thus, momentum uses a \emph{geometric weighting} of previous gradients while the SAG iterations \emph{select and average} the most recent evaluation of each previous gradient.
 While momentum can lead to improved practical performance, it still requires the use of a decreasing sequence of step sizes and is not known to lead to a faster convergence rate.

 \textbf{Gradient Averaging}: Closely related to momentum is using the sample average of all previous gradients,